jakebailey/talk-ts-congress-2023/slides.md

 <!-- dprint-ignore-end -->

-# What's the end goal?
+# What if we were modules?

 ```ts {|2|5,6|9}
 // @filename: src/compiler/parser.ts